Combined oral contraceptive pill: Decreased risk of ovarian, endometrial, and colorectal cancers

-Increased risk of Breast, cervical, and liver cancers
+Increased risk of breast, cervical, and liver cancers

-Combined oral contraception is a IARC group 1 Carcinogen meaning there is sufficient evidence of carcinogenicity in humans.
+Combined oral contraception is an IARC group 1 carcinogen, meaning there is sufficient evidence of carcinogenicity in humans.

 An association between use of birth control pills and liver cancer has been suspected, but subsequent large population research has failed to confirm such an association.

 Increased risk of breast cancer was reported in women who take combined oral contraception.
 The relative risk of breast cancer in the current combined oral contraception users was 1.24 (95% confidence interval [CI], 1.15–1.33), and this increased risk disappeared 10 years after discontinuation.
-There was also a higher risk of premature deaths due to breast cancer in the population who used COCP (P < 0.0001) for longer duration.
+There was also a higher risk of premature deaths due to breast cancer in the population who used COCP for longer duration.
 24 observational studies showed a higher risk of cervical cancer in women who use COCP, especially with an increased duration of COCP use.

 A 2013 meta-analysis concluded that every use of birth control pills is associated with a modest increase in the risk of breast cancer (relative risk 1.08) and a reduced risk of colorectal cancer (relative risk 0.86) and endometrial cancer (relative risk 0.57).
 Cervical cancer risk in those infected with HPV is increased.
 A similar small increase in breast cancer risk was observed in other meta analyses.
 A study of 1.8 million Danish women of reproductive age followed for 11 years found that the risk of breast cancer was 20% higher among those who currently or recently used hormonal contraceptives than among women who had never used hormonal contraceptives.
 This risk increased with duration of use, with a 38% increase in risk after more than 10 years of use.